About

 Karen Herbst:

-I have been an independent college consultant for many years.
-I constantly challenge myself to read more and research more and observe more so that I will be a better college counselor each day.
-I am committed to staying current about trends in high schools, in individual colleges, and also in higher education.
+I have been an independent college and medical school consultant for many years.
+I constantly challenge myself to read more and research more and observe more so that I will be a better counselor each day.
+I am committed to staying current about trends in high schools, in individual colleges, in higher education, in medicine, and medical school.
 I travel extensively with my husband visiting colleges around the country and speaking with admissions representatives.
 I have many colleagues whom I respect and with whom I continue to grow, learn, and share.
-I approach the world of college admissions with nuance, always trying to stay grounded in my students’ best interests.
+I approach the world of admissions with nuance, always trying to stay grounded in my students’ best interests.

-I thoroughly enjoy working with students and families as they embark on the college process.
+I thoroughly enjoy working with students and families as they embark on the admissions process.
 My goal is to guide my students to discover many things about themselves as they explore and come to understand the numerous opportunities out there in the world of higher education.
 Together we thoughtfully craft a college list consisting of colleges and universities that are well suited for the student academically, socially, and financially.
 I find that by the time application season rolls around, my students have the confidence to use their authentic voices to present their best selves to colleges in a manner that creates strong, accurate, and compelling applications.
 I measure my success by how happy each of my students is once they are settled into college life.
+The path to medical school starts early in a student’s educational journey.
+Some of my medical students first started working with me in high school.

 I respect my students and haven’t met the student yet who isn’t thoughtful and concerned about their future.
 I admire the parents with whom I work.
 I encourage my families to understand that this is the student’s journey, and I see parents’ discovering for themselves the right amount of involvement in the process for them.
 Above all else, I insist on integrity in the process from my students.